CrunchyData/postgres-operator/docs/content/Installation/postgres-operator-installer/kubectl-install.md

 inventory file.
 This username and password will be pulled from the `pgouser-admin` secret.
 The the `client-setup.sh` script will setup these resources in the `~/.pgo/$PGO_OPERATOR_NAMESPACE` directory.
-Please set the following environment variables after the pgo-installer job has completed:
+Please set the following environment variables after the `pgo-deployer` job has completed:

 ```
 cat <<EOF >> ~/.bashrc